Member Credits

 Thank you for investing in your cooperative.
 Instead of returning profits to stakeholders or foreign investors, we return margins back to the members we serve.
 Since our founding in 1939, we’ve returned tens of millions of dollars back to our membership through member credits.

-This year we returned $2 million in member credits to our members who received service from us during the years 1994, 2005, and 2021, or any combination of those years.
+This year we returned $2 million in member credits to our members who received service from us in 1994, 2005, and 2022, or any combination of those years.

 Member Credits FAQs